joleenchong/ObsidianNotes/Classes/Archive/Operating Systems/06, 07 Subtopics/Virtual memory.md

 Advantages:
 - a program is not constrained by amount of available physical memory
-- with the available physical memory more programs can be run at same time
+- with the available physical memory more programs can be run at same time -> higher degree of [[Multiprogramming]]
 - less I/O needed to load / swap user program into memory -> program runs faster

 Implementation: